People

 nicole.cooper@asc.upenn.edu

-Nicole (she/her) is a research director at the Annenberg School for Communication.
+Nicole (she/her) is the Managing Director of Research at the Communication Neuroscience Lab.
 She is interested in understanding the links between brain activity and health-related behaviors and outcomes.
 Nicole is currently the research director for an NCI-funded R01 project examining how exposure to point-of-sale tobacco marketing causally affects cigarette cravings and smoking, and neural reactivity to smoking cues.
 She received her B.S. from Brandeis University and her Ph.D. in Neuroscience from the University of Pennsylvania.

 Dani Cosme